 Though she herself has rarely discussed the conservatorship, the singer - who is now mostly seen dancing in Instagram videos (even shouting out ex-boyfriend Justin Timberlake in one viral clip) - has reassured fans she is doing ok.

-It is also worth pointing out that Jamie Spears himself insists the #FreeBritney social media campaign is founded on conspiracy and rumour, labelling it a 'joke.'
+It is also worth pointing out that Jamie himself insists the #FreeBritney social media campaign is founded on conspiracy and rumour, labelling it a 'joke.'

-Fans were also seen gathered outside of the Los Angeles courthouse holding up 'Free Britney' placards, wearing t-shirts adorned with her face and rallying further support through speakerphones.
+On August 19, 2020 when the first hearing was held (with the ruling remaining unchanged until this recent decision), fans gathered outside of the Los Angeles courthouse holding up 'Free Britney' placards, wearing t-shirts adorned with her face and rallying further support through speakerphones.

 According to The Mirror, also spotted outside the court was Britney's ex-husband and childhood friend Jason Alexander who she famously married for 55 hours in a Las Vegas chapel before getting it swiftly annulled in 2004.

 On February 11, supporters were outside the courthouse once again and also staged a rally in Miami, Florida.